-New development has been predominantly directed to communities linked by a convenient, low-impact and affordable public transport network.
-Significantly, improved cycle and public rights of way networks provide a clean and easily accessible means of transport for our communities as well as support for increased recreational activity.
+New development has been predominantly directed to communities with sufficient services and amenities linked by a convenient, low-impact and affordable public transport network.
+Significantly improved cycle, footway and public rights of way networks provide a clean and easily accessible means of transport for our communities as well as support for increased recreational activity.